Anudvaipayan Bhattacharya

 Anudvaipayan Bhattacharya (অনুদ্বৈপায়ন ভট্টাচার্য; 31 January 1941 – 25 March 1971) was a lecturer of the Department of Applied Physics at the University of Dhaka who was killed by the Pakistan Army on 25 March 1971.

 Early life

-Bhattacharya was born in a Bengali Hindu Brahmin family on 31 January 1941 in the village of Jantari in erstwhile greater Sylhet district of Assam in British India.
+Bhattacharya was born in a Bengali Hindu Brahmin family on 31 January 1941 in the village of Jantari in erstwhile greater Sylhet district of British India.
 His birthplace is now under Nabiganj Upazila in Habiganj District of Sylhet Division in Bangladesh.
 His father Digendra Chandra Bhattacharya was a school teacher.
-After the Partition of India and inclusion of Sylhet in East Pakistan, the Bhattacharya family did not migrate to India.
+After the Partition of India and inclusion of Sylhet in East Pakistan, the Bhattacharya family stayed at their familial village.

 As a child Bhattacharya attended the J.K.
 High School in Nabiganj.
 In 1961, he passed the Matriculation examination.
 In 1963, he passed I.Sc. from Sylhet MC College.
 He complete B.Sc. in physics in 1966 and Masters in applied physics in 1967 from Dhaka University.